nlybe/Elgg-DataTablesAPI/README.md

 composer require nlybe/datatables_api
 ```

-## Future Tasks List
-- [ ] Make a class for datatables, so all parameters will be passed by using methods of this class
-- [ ] Integrate more options from [DataTables](https://datatables.net/examples/index/) like styling, search by column etc
-- [ ] Fix ordering when use server-side options

 ## How to Use

 ### Example 1 - Use ajax request and Server-side processing

 ```php
 $dt_options = [
     'action' => 'demoplugin/users',